 Q5: How often should hydraulic O-rings be replaced as part of preventive maintenance?

-Replacement intervals depend on operating temperature, pressure cycling, and fluid cleanliness.
-For general industrial hydraulics at moderate conditions, inspect and replace O-rings every 2,000–4,000 operating hours or during annual overhauls.
-For high-temperature or high-pressure critical systems, inspect every 1,000 hours.
-Always replace O-rings whenever a component is disassembled.
+Replacement intervals depend on operating temperature, pressure cycling, fluid cleanliness, and rod/bore surface condition.
+General guidelines for industrial hydraulics: inspect and replace O-rings every 2,000–4,000 operating hours or during annual overhauls at moderate conditions (<80°C, <14 MPa).
+For high-temperature (>100°C) or high-pressure (>20 MPa) critical systems, inspect every 500–1,000 hours.
+Always replace O-rings whenever a component is disassembled — reinstalling a used O-ring that has taken compression set risks immediate leakage at a different contact zone.